 Or if you wear an Apple Watch, Pocket Yoga will display your current pose, time remaining, your heart rate, and calories burned.

-Adriene Mishler is down-to-earth, relatable, and will guide you through yoga sequences on anything from burning fat, relieving sciatica pain, relaxing, easing anxiety, depression and even curing a hangover.
+Adriene Mishler is one of YouTube’s most down-to-earth and relatable yoga instructors.
+She’ll guide you through sequences on anything from burning fat, relieving sciatica pain, relaxing, easing anxiety, depression and even curing a hangover.